TROISIDesign/CplusProblemSolving/Exercises/E03Description.md

 - Treating doubled numbers 10 and greater according to their individual digits
 - Knowing we’ve reached the end of the number
 - Reading each digit separately

+To solve problems, we’ll be working on individual pieces before writing a final solution.
+Thus, there is no need to work on these issues in any particular order.
+Start with the issue that looks the easiest or, if you want a challenge, the one that looks the most difficult.
+Or just start with the one that’s the most interesting.

+Let’s begin by tackling the doubled digits that are 10 and greater.
+This is a situation where problem constraints make things easier rather than more difficult.
+Computing the sum of the digits of an arbitrary integer could be a good amount of work by itself.
+But what is the range of possible values here?
+If we start with individual digits 0–9 and double them, the maximum value is 18.
+Therefore, there are only two possibilities.
+If the doubled value is a single digit, then there’s nothing more to do.
+If the doubled value is 10 or greater, then it must be in the range 10– 18, and therefore the first digit is always 1.
+Let’s do a quick code experiment to confirm this approach:

+'code' int digit;
+cout << "Enter a single digit number, 0-9: ";
+cin >> digit;
+int doubledDigit = digit * 2;
+int sum;
+if (doubledDigit >= 10) sum = 1 + doubledDigit % 10;
+else sum = doubledDigit;
+cout << "Sum of digits in doubled number: " << sum << "\n";

+NOTE
+The % operator is called the modulo operator.
+For positive integers, it returns the remainder of integer division.
+For example, 12 % 10 would be 2 because after dividing 10 into 12, the 2 is left over.
+This is straightforward code: the program reads the digit, doubles it , sums the digits of the doubled number , and outputs the sum .
+The heart of the experiment is the calculation of the sum for a doubled number that is greater than 10 .
+As with the calculation of the number of hash marks needed for a particular row in our shapes problems, isolating this calculation to a short program of its own makes experimentation easy.
+Even if we don’t get the correct formula at first, we’re sure to find it quickly.
+Before we scratch this issue off our list, let’s turn this code into a short function we can use to simplify future code listings: int doubleDigitValue(int digit) {
+int doubledDigit = digit * 2;
+int sum;
+if (doubledDigit > 10) sum = 1 + doubledDigit % 10;
+else sum = doubledDigit;
+return sum;
+}
+Now let’s work on reading the individual digits of the identification number.
+Again, we could tackle a different issue next if we wanted, but I think this issue is a good choice because it will allow us to type the identification number naturally when testing the other parts of the problem